Lewis-Gallagher/wedding-website/README.md

 51fb1a63d09f   wedding-website-flask   "gunicorn --bind 0.0…"   10 hours ago   Up 21 minutes                                       flask
 ```
 ### Restarting the Service
-The docker service will automatically attempt to restart unless it is explicitly stopped, via the `restart: unless-stopped` argument.
-So in the event of the droplet being rebooted, or the app crashing, the docker service will restart automatically without the need for manual intervention.
+If stopped for any reason, the Docker service will automatically attempt to restart unless it is explicitly stopped, via the `restart: unless-stopped` argument.
+So in the event of the droplet being rebooted, or the app crashing, the Docker service will restart automatically without the need for manual intervention.